Let Oomnitza be your single source of truth!

 - Configurable reports to share information about users with your colleagues and management

 Let's get started

-As a Preferred Distributor Partner, SHI offers an integration to send asset information such as Model, Manufacturer, Serial Number, Purchase Date, and PO Number directly into Oomnitza when the product is ordered.
+As a Preferred Distributor Partner, SHI offers an integration to create Assets in Oomnitza with information such as Model, Manufacturer, Serial Number, Purchase Date, and PO Number directly into Oomnitza when the product is ordered.

 This integration is built and hosted by SHI.
 For further details please see below.
 For any questions, or to request an integration, please contact your SHI representative and ask about the Oomnitza EDI integration.
 (Please note that this integration is still in Beta.)